unioncollege-webtech/table-of-contents/README.md

 </ol>
 ```

-As you can see from the HTML above, we are using the `id` attribute from the
+To generate the content above, we will use the `id` attribute from the
 headings to generate the fragment identifier for the `href` attribute on the
-`a` elements, and we are using the `textContent` from the heading for the `a`
+`a` elements, and use the heading text for the `a` element’s content.
-element’s content.

 Just so we are certain that we have access to the necessary information, let’s
 start by creating a `for` loop that just logs the [`id`][id] and